 Second, keep in mind that a work culture encompasses the entirety of how people do work … it’s how things are “done” in the organization.
 It is not just practices.

 Third, culture doesn’t need to be created … if the organization already exists, a culture exists.
-The question is whether or not it should be changed.
+The question is: should the culture be changed?

 A quick test